What is Naglazyme?

 Call your doctor for instructions if you miss an appointment for your Naglazyme injection.

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid while receiving Naglazyme?

-Follow your doctor's instructions about any restrictions on food, beverages, or activity while you are receiving Naglazyme.
+Follow your doctor's instructions about any restrictions on food, beverages, or activity.

-Less serious side effects may include:
+Common Naglazyme side effects may include:

-nausea, vomiting, stomach pain, diarrhea;
+nausea, vomiting, stomach pain.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Naglazyme?

-More Naglazyme resources
+More about Naglazyme (galsulfase)